oobabooga/text-generation-webui/Custom-characters-FAQ.md

+JSON characters are currently based on the format used by the Pygmalion model.

 #### How to import my character?

 Put the JSON file in the `characters` folder, or upload it directly from the web UI by clicking on the "Upload character" tab at the bottom.